-The goals of the Coordinating Council on Access and Mobility (CCAM) are bolstered by a number of technical assistance partnerships that work to support the provision and coordination of transportation services promote the mobility ofpeople with disabilities, older adults, and those of lower incomes.
+The goals of the Coordinating Council on Access and Mobility (CCAM) are bolstered by a number of technical assistance partnerships that work to support the provision and coordination of transportation services and promote the mobility ofpeople with disabilities, older adults, and those of lower incomes.
 These partners provide a range of services to assist stakeholders at all levels.

 National Aging and Disability Transportation Center (NADTC)